How to tell if a brand offer is legitimate?

 - Chances are it’s a bot leaving this same comment on hundreds of accounts

-- Do you want to pay to work with a brand, does that offer seem legitimate?
+- If you have to pay to work with a brand, does that offer seem legitimate?

 If a brand DMs you an offer

-- Ask them to EMAIL you their business proposal and budget for working with influencers.
-If a brand does not take the step to email you this, it might be a sign they will be difficult to work with
+- Ask them to EMAIL you their business proposal and budget for working with influencers — if a brand is making a legitimate offer they should have no problem emailing.
+If not, this might be a sign they will be difficult to work with

-- Via email you want to find out what they want from you (post, Story, link in bio, Swipe up, IGTV, etc), what they will give you in exchange (money, product, both, discount, etc), and the deadline to post.
+- Via email find out — what they want from you (post, Story, link in bio, Swipe up, video, etc), what they will give you in exchange (money, product, both, discount, etc), and the deadline to post

 Know Your Worth

 In conclusion, I hope these steps help you figure out if a brand offer is legitimate.
-If you want to work for brands for free, that is certainly your business plan.
+If you want to work for brands for free, that is certainly your business.